This page is designed to help you learn about the many different materials and styles being used in today’s kitchen sinks.

 Single basin sinks are usually available in compact sizes, making them ideal for situations where space is at a premium.
 And the basin of a single bowl sink is obviously going to be bigger than a double bowl sink designed to fit into the same space.
 A larger basin can make cleaning large dishes such as pots, oven trays, and slow cooker crocks much easier.

-Cleaning a single bowl kitchen sink is going a be a bit faster due to reduced amount of corners and edges, and single bowl models are typically cheaper than equivalent two or three bowl varieties.
+Cleaning a single bowl kitchen sink is going a be a bit faster due to a reduced number of corners and edges, and single bowl models are typically cheaper than equivalent two or three bowl varieties.

 Double bowl sinks come in a wide array of configurations– two equally-sized bowls of the same depth, two equal bowls of different depths, unequal size bowls, etc. The right setup for you will depend on what you do in your kitchen, so take some time to consider your options before making a purchase.

-The defining characteristic of a farmhouse sink is a large forward-facing section that replaces a section of the counter.
+The defining characteristic of a farmhouse sink is a large forward-facing section that replaces a portion of the counter.

-Farmhouse kitchen sinks (also known as apron sinks) are often the choice of folks looking a traditional or country-style design, although there are a number of stainless steel and composite models available that are designed with an eye towards the modern kitchen.
+Farmhouse kitchen sinks (also known as apron front sinks) are often the choice for people seeking a traditional or country-style design, although there are a number of stainless steel and composite models available that are designed with an eye towards the modern kitchen.

 Farmhouse sinks are available in single and double basin varieties, although single bowl sinks are the most common.